A personal hackathon is an event dedicated to maximal productivity in a set time period.

 See our pilot study for all the outcome data we’ve collected.

-We’re happy to send highly experienced Personal Hackathon facilitators to design and run a Personal Hackathon for your company, organization or community.
+A Personal Hackathon is open source and free to do on your own whenever you want.
+But if you’d like support, we have highly experienced Personal Hackathon facilitators who can help you design and run a Personal Hackathon for your company, organization or community.
 This includes 1-on-1 productivity coaching for every participant and customized 30 day implementation plans.
 Multi-day versions are also available.
 For maximizing your lifetime productivity, see Upgradable.

 Contact James Norris for more information.